Get quotes

 • any building approval fees.

-• Include the applicable mark-up percentage to construction costs (mark-up is preferred method instead of margin).
+• Include the applicable mark-up/margin percentage to construction costs (mark-up is preferred method instead of margin).
 Builder’s mark-up should not be charged on preliminaries.

-• Confirm the new habitable floor level meets or exceeds the Assessed Flood Level in the Home Assessment Report.
+• Confirm the new floor level meets or exceeds both the Assessed Flood Level and 2021-2022 flood event level.
+For more information, refer to your Home Assessment Report.

 For the Resilient Retrofit program to repair or retrofit your home, the quote needs to: